Schenley Park Race Weekend

 First Aid

 There is a First Aid station at the Schenley Park Golf Course Clubhouse.
 Hours of operation are 9:00 AM through 5:00 PM Saturday and Sunday.
-There are also three EMS units in the park so if you have a true emergency please call 911.
+There are several EMS units in the park, so if you have a true emergency, the most immediate solution is to call 911.

 Tents